useflyyer/flyyer-js/packages/flyyer/README.md

 ## FlyyerRender

 * Flyyer uses the [rules defined on your dashboard](https://flyyer.io/dashboard/_/projects) to decide how to handle every image.
 It analyse your website to render a content-rich image.
-Let's say _"FlyyerAI renders images based on the content of this route"_.
+Let's say _"Flyyer renders images based on the content of this route"_.

 * FlyyerRender instead requires you to explicitly declare template and variables for the images to render, **giving you more control for customization**.
 Let's say _"FlyyerRender renders an image using this template and these explicit variables"_.